icarusfactor/opensim-install/README.md

 </methodCall>" http://opensim.spotcheckit.org:9000
 ```

-I have now modified OSMW to work with modern XMLRPC by using cUrl opensim wiki had a method for PHP7 fsocket, but I would rather use CURL its more robust and would like to use oAuthV2 , but that would require add it to the opensim core binary , maybe a module, would like it to be a module which you could still use the older XMLRPC method or enable the Oauth V2 token method , which is more secure.
+I have now modified OSMW to work with modern XMLRPC by using cUrl opensim wiki had a method for PHP7 fsocket, but I would rather use CURL its more robust and would like to use oAuthV2 in future versions, but that would require to add it to the opensim core binary , maybe a module, would like it to be a module which you could still use the older XMLRPC method or enable the Oauth V2 token method, which is current secure method.
 I also had to figure out how to send the console output to a file without overriding the CPU of the system.
 I could not just do a simple STDOUT/STDERR redirect Mono was not liking it at all.
 So I had switched to using screen log file method instead.
 Will have to integrate this new method into the systemd format.

+**Start OpenSim this way until systemD method is worked out to write Console log file.**

 Currently to start opensim in a detached multi-user screen I do the following.
 ```